Simonii57/game/README.md

 # game
-Life is so easy, my G
+Life is so easy, my G, like a fckin game